GeotrekCE/Geotrek-admin/docs/install/upgrade.rst

     The ultimate version published for Bionic is PostgreSQL 14, supported until November 12, 2026.

-I you have Postgresql < 14:
+If you have Postgresql < 14:

 ::